 Acreage: 40.25 acres

->

-> Recreational Activities: hiking, spring blooms, fall blooms, fall colors, wildlife viewing
+Recreational Activities: Hiking, spring blooms, summer flowers, fall colors, wildlife viewing, and Kindness Rocks.

 Directions: Located at 6855 W Elm Valley Road in Three Oaks, MI.
 From Three Oaks Road travel west on Elm Valley Road 1/3 mile to the preserve entrance.
 From Red Arrow Highway, travel east on Union Pier Road/Elm Valley Road, approximately 4 miles to the entrance.
 Click here for a link to Google Maps.